richardschoen/howtostuff/ibmi_install_amazon_cli_v1.md

 Because of thie you may want to create a separate virtual environment for the ```awscli``` if you're also using something like s3fs.

 ## Quickly create a virtual environment for awscli
-We will make a virtual environmnet for the aws cli in IFS directory ```/amazonclivenv```
+We will make a virtual environmnet for the aws cli in IFS directory ```/awsclivenv```

 Create the environment
 ```
 cd /
-python3.9 -m venv amazonclienv --system-site-packages
+python3.9 -m venv awsclienv --system-site-packages
 ```

 Activate the environment